 Hello, friends!
 How’s everybody?
 Today we are chugging along with more pumpkin things.
 Are you sick of it yet?
 Good.
 Me neither!
-I’m going to level with you… these are cakey pumpkin cookies.
+I’m going to level with you… these Pumpkin Cookies with Brown Butter Icing are cakey pumpkin cookies.
 Because, as of right now, I don’t have a perfect chewy pumpkin cookie recipe that I really love.
 But I’m working on it.
 Just you wait.
-It’s funny because Sally at one of my favorite blogs was just talking about this the other day…. pumpkin turns everything it touches into dense and cake-like baked goods.
-But when you want a cookie, you want a cookie, not a miniature-sized cake disguised as a “cookie”.
-Right?
-Right.

-These are soft and tender little pillows of pumpkin goodness combined with the best fall spices.
+These Pumpkin Cookies with Brown Butter Icing are soft and tender little pillows of pumpkin goodness combined with the best fall spices.
 It doesn’t stop there.
-They are then slathered in an amazing brown butter icing.
+They are then slathered in an amazing brown butter frosting.
 If there is something better than brown butter in this world, then I’m not aware of it.

 - 1 c. canned pumpkin puree